The definition of marketing (or in this context marketing yourself) is the action or business of promoting and selling products or service.

-Telling YOUR story in a compelling manner will sell you, and make recruiters and hiring managers want to call and find out more – to hear more of what you have to say and what insights you bring to the table (after all; your the authority, and that is why you MUST market yourself to bring that to the forefront).
+Telling YOUR story in a compelling manner that will make recruiters and hiring managers want to call and find out more – to hear more of your story (achievements and accomplishments) and what insights you bring to the table (after all; your the authority, and that is why you MUST market yourself to bring that to the forefront).

 Those beyond entry level positions have been exposed to a collection of experiences gleaned on various jobs and have developed a variety of marketable skills.

-Marketing yourself...highlighting your skills and experiences and how you've bundled all that into a world of knowledge that your younger competitor can't compete with.
+By marketing yourself...you'll highlight your skills and experiences and how you've bundled all that into a world of knowledge that your younger, less experienced competitor can't compete with.

 Step 1: Identify Your Audience